reidfalconer/15D019_exercise/Exercise_1_print.md

 Therefore, a 10% increase in the price of Kraft at Jewel results in a 32.78% decrease in unit sales of Kraft at Jewel ceteris paribus.

-##### 5.Focus on the data for Kraft and Hellman’s 32 oz at Jewel.
-Fit the "multiplicative" demand model for Kraft and Hellman's at Jewel allowing for cross-price effects (i.e. 2 separate regressions, one for Hellman's, and one for Kraft, with Hellman's own price and Kraft's price affecting sales of Hellman's; and Kraft's own price and Hellman's price affecting sales of Kraft). {.tabset}
+##### 5. Focus on the data for Kraft and Hellman’s 32 oz at Jewel.
+Fit the "multiplicative" demand model for Kraft and Hellman's at Jewel allowing for cross-price effects (i.e. 2 separate regressions, one for Hellman's, and one for Kraft, with Hellman's own price and Kraft's price affecting sales of Hellman's; and Kraft's own price and Hellman's price affecting sales of Kraft).

-###### Hellman at Jewel
+#### Hellman at Jewel

 ```r
 model_5 <- lm(ln_sales_u ~ ln_price.x + ln_price.y, data = hellman.jewel_kraft.price)